 I layed a screw on the top of the panels so you can see how long it is compared to the panels.
 You can also see one of the screws partially in place, beginning to hold the pieces together.
 I pre-drilled the hole that goes into the end of the receiving panel.
 Be sure you use the correct size drill bit.
 If you don’t know how to pre-drill holes for screws, Google it or get someone to help.
 You only get one chance with these panels.

 This is a wider view of the assembled box.
 Two screws at each corner, eight screws for the entire box.
 Those are the only places strong enough to hold a screw.
 When tightened down, this box is pretty rigid.
-I would assume that if someone inside the box put their weight on a wall heavily, it could weaken the box, possible break it.
+I would assume that if someone inside the box put their weight on a wall heavily, it could weaken the box, possibly break it.

 The tabletops are rigid and lightweight (individually).
 When they are assembled, the complete box is bulky and heavy and takes some wrestling to move it and place it on the [stand] side tables.